DFIRmadness/5pillars/5-Pillars.md

 # Resources:  How Do We Get 'There'?

+Now may be a good time to think on *how* you approach learning this mountain of information.
+[How to learn anything...fast by Josh Kaufman](https://www.youtube.com/watch?v=EtJy69cEOtQ).

 ## General Approach

 - Start free and cheap to see if you like it.
 You may find it isn't for you.